YusukeAkamatsu0925/Semi-MVBGM/README.md

 # Semi-MVBGM
-The code of Semi-Supervised Multi-View Bayesian Generative Model (Semi-MVBGM)
+The code for Semi-Supervised Multi-View Bayesian Generative Model (Semi-MVBGM)

 # cite
 Please cite our paper if you want to use this code in your work: